michael-wall/rabbit-mq-demo/README.md

 - The rabbitmqpublisher and rabbitmqlistener components have logging to show what is happening.
   - If the message is processed successfully in rabbitmqlistener then it is moved to the 'processed-queue'.
   - If the message is not processed successfully in rabbitmqlistener (e.g. due to an exception or missing JSON field or a non-200 response from the PATCH etc.) then it is moved to the 'error-queue'.
-  - Run this command in the rabbitmq service shell to see the queue message counts:
+  - Run this command from the RabbitMQ service shell to see the queue message counts:
     - rabbitmqctl list_queues
-  - Run this command to view one of the messages from the processed-queue (without 'consuming' it):
+  - Run this command from the RabbitMQ service shell to view the first message from the processed-queue (without 'consuming' it):
     - rabbitmqadmin --username=***\[rabbit-mq-default-user\]*** --password=***\[rabbit-mq-default-pass\]*** get queue=processed-queue count=1
       - Replace ***\[rabbit-mq-default-user\]*** and ***\[rabbit-mq-default-pass\]*** with the corresponding secret values.